Background pattern

 Breastfeeding

-If you are breastfeeding, inform your doctor.
+If you are breastfeeding, tell your doctor.

 Fertility

-Driving and operating machinery
+Driving and using machines

 Pemetrexed Waverley contains sodium

-3. How to Use Pemetrexed Waverley
+3. How to use Pemetrexed Waverley

 When using Pemetrexed Waverley in combination with cisplatin: